Video cuts through

 A well-crafted video tells a story.
 It gives your prospects a “peek under the lid” of your company.
 It’s an opportunity to share what’s unique about you.
 Video gets to the point.
 It is easy to consume and a reliable medium for simplifying complex ideas.
 It can add a human element, help deliver messages more effectively, and leave a memorable impact.

-Video is informative, digestible and easily accessible.
+There's no denying the power of video.
+It is informative, digestible and easily accessible.
 It helps build trust and authority and is a proven method of augmenting engagement with customers and prospects.

 In a recent Animoto marketing survey, nearly two-thirds of respondents said they preferred a video that was 60 seconds or less.
 And perhaps not surprisingly, the shorter the video, the higher the retention rate.